What is Performance Testing Risk Assessment?

 Purpose of Risk Assessment:

-Performance Test Manager or Lead who has the component level understanding of the software system can conduct the risk assessment from performance testing perspective.
+A Performance Test Manager or Lead who has a component-level understanding of the software system can conduct the risk assessment from a performance testing perspective.

 Performance Test Manager or Lead; either of them has to schedule a meeting with the project team.
 In the call, he should aim:

-- To get the detailed information of new functionality
+- To get detailed information on new functionality

 - Impact of changes on existing functionality